Find Affordable College Courses

 SUNY Stony Brook Social Work Master’s Program

-In the 2020-2021 academic year, 248 students earned a master's degree in social work from SUNY Stony Brook.
-About 85% of these graduates were women and the other 15% were men.
+For the most recent academic year available, 17% of social work master's degrees went to men and 83% went to women.
 Nationwide, master's degree programs only see 12% men graduate in social work each year.
-SUNY Stony Brook does a better job at serving the male population as it supports 3% more men than average.
+SUNY Stony Brook does a better job at serving the male population as it supports 5% more men than average.

 undefined

-Of the students who received a social work master's degree from SUNY Stony Brook, 55% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a social work master's degree from SUNY Stony Brook, 51% were white.
+This is typical for this degree on the natiowide level.
+In the social work master's program at this school, racial-ethnic minorities make up 46% of degree recipients.
+That is 2% better than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from Stony Brook University with a master's in social work.